 Its founder Brian Lee really did start in a garage in 1981, equipped with a saw, milling machine and centre lathe.
 Initially he designed and built machines to print small wash-care labels for garments.

 Sales took off and Lee was able to move into a proper factory and start employing people.
 Focus became a global leader in textile label technology and still serves this sector today.
-“All the major businesses in this industry continue to use and buy Focus machines,” says James Brand, technical sales manager.
+“All the major businesses in this industry continue to use and buy Focus machines,” says James Barnes, technical sales manager.

 Within a few years of starting, Focus developed its first flexo printer, which enabled it to grow and become established in narrow-web presses which are sold in the UK and around the world.

 Today the company makes a surprisingly large range of print and finishing machinery and ancillaries.
 It’s one of very few successfully surviving UK press makers, offering both narrow-web flexo and digital printers and selling into the paper labels, security and packaging markets as well as the original textile/garment labels sectors.
 It’s a successful exporter too.
-“We export over 70% of our machines all around the world,” says Brand.
+“We export over 70% of our machines all around the world,” says Barnes.
 “There are hotspots as textile production moves from country to country, but South East Asia remains a key market.”

 A couple of expansion moves took Focus into its current location in Bingham, just east of Nottingham, where 35 people work.
-“This covers 6,000sqm over two sites,” says Brand.
+“This covers 6,000sqm over two sites,” says Barnes.
 “We have the main site with all the offices and where manufacturing is done.
 We also have a showroom on an adjacent industrial park where we have many of our machines available for demos, training and trials.”